 Markthal is the Netherlands’ first impressive indoor market, that houses over 100 stalls selling different fresh products, as well as there are restaurants and cooking classes.

-The building of Markthal is designed by MVRDV in a way that it adds to the Rotterdam city’s oeuvre of modern architecture.
+The building of Markthal is designed by MVRDV in a way that it adds to Rotterdam city’s oeuvre of modern architecture.

 Moreover, it consists of a 40m-tall arc full of residential apartments that cover the market square.